 Without stand - width: 24.1 in - depth: 2.1 in - height: 13.9 in - weight: 9.9 lbs

 Low Blue Light emissions meant that we could also use the monitor for longer periods without experiencing eye fatigue.
 Meanwhile, being able to select different color space (sRGB, Rec.
-709, and DCI-P3) presets meant we could switch from data applications, to web browsing, to graphic design and to video editing workflows quickly and easily with great results.
+709, and DCI-P3) presets meant we could switch from data applications and web browsing, to using it as a graphic design monitor or for video editing workflows.
+It was quickly and easily with great results.

 With the expansive screen resolution, we had plenty of options for displaying multiple windows simultaneously, making it easier and more efficient when comparing data from multiple spreadsheets or copying information from one application to another.

 The U2723QE provides additional ports for daisy chaining a second monitor using USB-C or DisplayPort connections to add even more screen space.
 You can also set up KVM, Picture-In-Picture (PIP), and Picture-By-Picture (PBP) if you need to see or control multiple computers simultaneously.

 If you're connecting to a Dell OptiPlex 7090/3090 Ultra platform, you have additional features available to you, such as Power Sync via USB-C to control the power state of the OptiPlex using a monitor power button.

 For those who want to control monitor settings from their computer, Dell provides Display Manager software for both Windows and Mac operating systems to create preset tiled layouts and keyboard shortcuts to arrange and save your monitor workspace exactly the way you want.